-What Do You Need To Record High Quality Audio?
+What Equipment Do You Need To Record a Podcast?

 To start recording a podcast, you’ll need some kind of audio recording software that captures your voice and any other sound sources.
 This can include audio editing programs, voice recorders, and even mobile apps.

 For basic recordings, you can use free audio editing programs like Audacity or GarageBand which come equipped with simple editing tools and options.
 These programs are great for creating basic recordings and getting familiar with audio editing software.